 Low-Dose CT Lung Cancer Screening

 Early detection is a proven, successful strategy for fighting many forms of cancer.
-Seattle Cancer Care Alliance offers screening with low-dose computed tomography (CT) for people at high risk for lung cancer, the only recommended screening test for the disease.
+Seattle Cancer Care Alliance (SCCA) offers screening with low-dose computed tomography (CT) for people at high risk for lung cancer, the only recommended screening test for the disease.

 Lung cancer is the leading cause of cancer-related death in the United States.
 Three out of four people with lung cancer have incurable, locally advanced, or metastatic disease at the time of diagnosis.
 Their five-year survival rate is less than 5 percent when diagnosed with stage IV lung cancer.